 Bereavement due to suicide

-Those bereaved by suicide have many sources of support (see ‘Help and support from professionals’, ‘Help from Cruse Bereavement Care’, ‘Self-help groups, conferences, helplines’, ‘Help and information through the internet’ and ‘Support for children and young people’).
-Many people used one or more of these.
+Those bereaved by suicide have many sources of support available to them.
+People we spoke with used one or more resources after being bereaved by suicide, including informal support from family and friends, ‘Help and support from professionals’, ‘Help from Cruse Bereavement Care’, ‘Self-help groups, conferences, helplines’, ‘Help and information through the internet’ and ‘Support for children and young people’.

-Some people we talked to, especially those bereaved many years ago, said that they relied on friends, family and colleagues after their loved one had died.
-Years ago professional support was not easily available and support groups were hard to find.
-Some of those bereaved more recently also preferred to talk to family or friends, rather than professional counsellors or others involved in support networks.
+Some people we talked to, especially those bereaved many years before, said that they relied on friends, family, and colleagues after their loved one had died.
+In the past, professional support was not as easily available, and support groups were hard to find.

 After Alice died Alex did not seek counselling.
 He spent time talking to close friends rather than looking for external support.
 He also supported others in the family.